enogrob/order_normalizer_api/README.md

 ### Services (job queues, cache servers, search engines, etc.)

+This project uses Redis and Sidekiq for background job processing.

+#### Redis:
+- Redis is an in-memory data structure store, used as a database, cache, and message broker.
+- In this project, Redis is used to store job data and manage job queues.

+#### Sidekiq:
+- Sidekiq is a background job processing library for Ruby.
+- It uses threads to handle many jobs at the same time in the same process.
+- Sidekiq relies on Redis to store all job-related data.
+- In this project, Sidekiq is used to process background jobs, such as legacy files in order to be normalized.

 ### Deployment instructions

 Deploying a Ruby on Rails app to [Fly.io](https://fly.io) involves using the [flyctl CLI](https://fly.io/docs/flyctl/install/) to initialize a project (also [Docker](https://www.docker.com/products/docker-desktop/) is required), generate a `fly.toml` file, containerize the app with Docker, and push it to [Fly.io](https://fly.io).
 Once deployed, the app goes live with provisioned resources.
 You can monitor logs, scale instances, and manage secrets with [Fly.io](https://fly.io) commands.